DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial12.md

   - Avoid negative impact of anomaly

 - Small-firm effect is an example.
 Small firm stocks historically outperform large-cap stocks over the long term
-  - Actually negative from the standpoint of an effiicent view of the world since the Fama French three-factor model argues that firm size is a risk factor
+  - Actually negative from the standpoint of an efficient view of the world since the Fama French three-factor model argues that firm size is a risk factor
   - Attenuation of the small-firm effect is a testament to the market's capacity for self-correction

 ## Part 2 - Revision